-The menopause is your last menstrual period.
-However, most women think of the menopause as the time of life leading up to, and after, their last period.
+The menopause is the time when your ovaries stop working to make an egg each month - it occurres 12 months after your last period.
+However, most women think of the menopause as the time of life leading up to, and after, their last period, though the correct term for this is the perimenopause.
 In reality, your periods don't just stop.
 First they tend to become less frequent.
 It can take several years for a woman to go through the menopause completely.
-Women are said to have gone through the menopause (be postmenopausal) when they have not had a period at all for one year.

 There are certain things that may cause an early menopause - for example: